wireapp/wire-docs/src/understand/federation/api.rst

 :download:`the wire-server repository
 <https://raw.githubusercontent.com/wireapp/wire-server/master/libs/wire-api-federation/proto/router.proto>`.

+All gRPC calls are made via a :ref:`mutually authenticated TLS connection
+<authentication>` and subject to a :ref:`general <authorization>`, as well as a
+:ref:`per-request authorization <per-request-authorization>` step.

 The ``Inward`` service defined in the schema is used between federators.
 It supports one rpc called ``call`` which requires a ``Request`` and returns an ``InwardResponse``.
 These objects looks like this: